flojoy-ai/docs/docs/instruments-database/Power Meters/Keysight-M960XA-Series/Keysight-M960XA-Series.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-Here is a Python script that uses Qcodes to connect to a Keysight M960XA-Series Power Meters:
+Here is a Python script that uses Qcodes to connect to a Keysight (Agilent) M960XA-Series Power Meters:

 ```python
 import qcodes as qc